 Diamond cutters choose some of the highest quality stones to be made into Princess cut diamonds, so if you know what to look for you can be sure to find a great stone that fits your required specs within your budget.

-The table on the right shows the price difference at one of my recommended retailers between a round brilliant diamond, the most common shape and an princess cut diamond of the same size and quality:
+The table below shows the price difference at one of my recommended retailers between a round brilliant diamond, the most common shape and an princess cut diamond of the same size and quality:

 - 1 carat